Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **remove_cmrays** [ Type: *bool* ]

 	If True, remove cosmic rays.
 This is left as a boolean option as some reduction pipelines may remove cosmic rays during their execution.
-If your data is already cleaned of comsic rays.
+If your data is already cleaned of cosmic rays.
 If an image has already be run through the automated script, the keyword *CRAY_RMD* is written to the file.
 If this keyword is found, cosmic ray removal steps are ignored.